 Will shared with Resy.com: “It feels very lived-in already.
 It doesn’t feel like a box space that’s fancy and we built out.
 It has a character and soul, and we didn’t want to take that away.
 You can feel the energy of people hanging out here for decades.
 We thought of it as an extension of our home.
 We knew this is a special place, that it has a story.”

 Rightfully so, when I first walked in I could feel the history of the place.
-It was almost like being in a historical Iandmark.
-I was also surprised by how big the space was.
-As someone who has driven by this place countless times, I never expected it to be such an ampIe space.
+It was almost like being in a historic Iandmark.
+I was also surprised by how big the restaurant was.
+As someone who has driven by this place countless times, I never expected it to be so spacious.

 The menu draws from French cuisine with a California twist.
 From the moment I sat down, I could sense the camaraderie among the staff.
 On my second time, I was sat at the bar facing one of the kitchen countertops.
 I couldn’t see all the kitchen activity, but I was able to watch one of the chefs, Brittany Ha, placing the dishes ready to be served.
 I would love to be a fly on the wall and watch the inner machinery of this place!
-I didn’t care so much about which celebrity I might have seen, but rather the dynamic between the chefs.
+I didn’t care so much about spotting a celebrity, but rather seeing the interactions between the chefs.

 Liz shared with the NY Times: “We’re a chef-heavy kitchen”.
 She also said that all the chefs contribute to new ideas all the time: “I can’t stress enough that it’s like a big collective: We’re all coming to these decisions collectively.
 The answer is never ‘no.’ Have I worked somewhere like that?
 Never.”
 On an interview with Resy.com, Will said: “We’re all collaborating on everything together.
 It’s awesome.
 We taste everything, we’re all talking about food, and how to make every dish better.
 There’s no ego.”